ryan-buckman/identity-server4-docker-support/README.md

 ﻿# identity-server4-docker-support
 This project demonstrates how to use Docker to setup and run a simple IdentityServer4 application over ssl.
-The project uses the Identity Server 4 Quickstart UI and replaces the in memory clients with a entity framwork backing store using SQL Server.
+The project uses the Identity Server 4 Quickstart UI and replaces the in-memory clients with an Entity Framework backing store using SQL Server.

 ## Technologies
 - [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)